Peter F. Tufo: Personal life

 Tufo married Alexandra Creel Goelet, future heiress to historic Gardiners Island, on December 10, 1964.
-In 1976, when Alexandra remarried, The New York Times noted Tufo was a frequent escort to Lee Radziwill, the elegant sister of Jackie Onassis.
+In 1976, when Alexandra remarried, The New York Times noted Tufo was a frequent escort to Lee Radziwill, the elegant sister of former First Lady Jacqueline Bouvier Kennedy Onassis.
 In 1983, he married Francesca Stanfill, daughter of Dennis Carothers Stanfill, former chairman of 20th Century Fox Film Corporation; they later divorced.
+Tufo married Maya Rana, daughter of Prabhakar SJB Rana, a Nepalese industrialist and then an economic adviser to King Gyanendra.